UDDITwork/feat/README.md

 - **Responsive Design**: Optimized for all email clients and devices
 - **Professional Messaging**: Consistent with company voice and expertise

+### Primary Invitation Workflow
+- **Dedicated Admin Tab**: Manage single and bulk primary invitations from the new sidebar entry.
+- **Auto Prefill Logic**: Returning clients see company information prefilled and read-only whenever their email already exists in the database.
+- **Cloudinary Document Storage**: GST and entity certificates upload directly to Cloudinary using shared environment credentials.
+- **Client-Facing Form**: `/primary-invitation/:token` captures company, applicant, and inventor details with dynamic inventor management.
+- **Submission Timestamping**: Completion timestamps are recorded server-side and surfaced to clients immediately after submission.

 ## 📧 Email Template System

 ### Available Templates